c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
-- Don't bother people with recaptcha when editing existing monitors or creating new ones.
-Add recaptcha back in if I have a spam/bot problem.
 - Get Gmail to not mark my messages as spam
 - "Monitor edited" should be an event?
 - Let users change their own password